ta1H3n/WallpaperChanger/README.md

 # WallpaperChanger
 Allows selecting different folder slideshow for each of your monitors.
-With options how deep to crawl in subdirectories, filter on images based on orientation (Portrait|Landscape) and resolution.
+Source can be your file system or booru image databases.

 ### Usage
 1. Download zip file from Releases or compile yourself with dotnet.